rust-lang/book/nostarch/chapter10.md

 can use *trait bounds* to specify that a generic type can be any type that has certain behavior.

-> NoteTraits are similar to a feature often called *interfaces*    in other languages, although with some differences.
+> Note: Traits are similar to a feature often called *interfaces* in other languages, although with some differences.

 ### Defining a Trait